-When we discuss coastal land loss, we tend to speak solely in terms of quantity of land lost.
-An area the size of New Orleans is lost every 7 years (an acre of land every hour) – a vast amount of land is being lost, but still, land is not the most precious commodity in jeopardy.
+When we discuss coastal land loss, we tend to speak solely in terms of the quantity of land lost.
+An area the size of New Orleans is lost every seven years (an acre of land every hour) – a vast amount of land is being lost, but still, the land is not the most precious commodity in jeopardy.
 The true treasures at risk are the flourishing cultures built along our receding coastline.
 These cultures can neither be quantified nor priced, but are nonetheless a type of intangible natural resource.
 Isle de Jean Charles is a small, serpentine ridge of land located on the southernmost margin of Terrebonne Parish.
 Since the mid-19th century, this island has been the homeland and burial ground of the Isle de Jean Charles Band of the Biloxi-Chitimacha-Choctaw Indians.

 I remember fishing on the island as a child and seeing signs that read, “We are not leaving!
 This is our home!”
 These people truly love their land and way of life, and no amount of money, no resettlement plan, and no amount of public sympathy can equate.
 Because of even further land loss encroaching upon their homes, many of the once skeptical islanders have warmed up to the resettlement plan, and those who have not will eventually have no choice.
 It is too late to save the island, but we must not ignore the canary in the coal mine—we must see our mistakes and learn from them.

 This island is an omen of things to come, an example of what can happen if we do not make a change.
 We have greatly accelerated the problem of coastal land loss, especially near our great city of New Orleans, with an abundance of canals, dams, and levees that change our area’s natural hydrology.
 This has already greatly changed the cultural dynamic of New Orleans in ways not usually attributed to coastal land loss.